Reggie Bush among 1st-timers up for College Hall of Fame

 Bush's Hall of Fame case is most intriguing.
 Based solely on his play, he would be a slam dunk.
 Bush helped USC win two national championships and won the Heisman Trophy as a junior in 2005.

-But his Heisman was later vacated after USC was hit with NCAA sanctions after it was found Bush and his family received money and gifts during his time with the Trojans from fledgling marketing agents who were hoping to represent the rising football star.
+But his Heisman was later vacated after USC was hit with NCAA sanctions when it was found that Bush and his family received money and gifts during his time with the Trojans from fledgling marketing agents who were hoping to represent the rising football star.

 The Heisman Trophy Trust asked Bush to return his trophy in 2010 and stripped him from its record books because he had compromised his NCAA eligibility while playing for USC.